mlp1802/PowerInjectUnity/README.md

 object not belonging to the same GameObject (as the one you are currently “in” )?
 This is where Power_Inject steps in.
 Setup

 Import the package into your project.
 Select a gameobject and add a PowerPipeline component to it.
-Any monobehavior that uses injection must be placed at this GameObject or anywhere below it in the scene graph hierarchy.
+Any `MonoBehavior` that uses injection must be placed at this GameObject or anywhere below it in the scene graph hierarchy.

 A quick example of how to “produce” things and how to “inject” things